Cardio-Meta-Microme/Cardio/README.md

     - The function returns the transformed microbiome abundance and metabolome data in a merged pandas dataframe.
 #### Data Visualization

 There are a several useful visualizations in this component.

+Firstly we visualise the general distributions of our cohort using Altair, this includes a boxplot of the BMI, age, and shannon diversity of the sample.

+Next we plot the the relative abundance of bacterial species among all four of the cohorts.
+These display the bacterial species or metabolites that are significantly changed from the healthy cohort.
+This change is deemed significant by a [Benjamini-Hochberg](https://link.springer.com/referenceworkentry/10.1007/978-1-4419-9863-7_1215) test.

+Finally there are two Uniform Manifold Approximation Projections (UMAPs) which reduce the dimensionality

 #### Modelling